About the Clinical Neuropsychology Program Specialization

 Dr. Douglas Delahanty: Psychobiological predictors and correlates of PTSD in child trauma victims.

 Dr. Joel Hughes: Psychological and social factors in cardiovascular health and disease.

-Dr. Michael Alosco - T32 Postdoctoral Fellow in neuropsychology at the Boston University Alzheimer's Disease and Chronic Traumatic Encephalopathy Center
+Dr. Michael Alosco - Assistant Professor of Neurology, Boston University Alzheimer's Disease and Chronic Traumatic Encephalopathy Center

 Dr. Andrew Fedor - Clinical Neuropsychologist, Courage Kenny Rehabilitation Institute, Alina Health

-Dr. Rachel Galioto - Staff Neuropsychologist, Department of Psychology and Psychiatry, Neurological Institute, Cleveland Clinic Foundation
+Dr. Rachel Galioto - Assistant Professor, Cleveland Clinic Lerner College of Medicine of Case Western Reserve University; Staff Neuropsychologist, Department of Psychology and Psychiatry, Neurological Institute, Cleveland Clinic Foundation

 Dr. Sarah Garcia - Assistant Professor of Psychology, Stetson University